Chart Color Schemes

 St Georges Basin - Erowal Bay has a typical household mix, with a fairly typical median household size

-Family households account for 68.3% of all households, including 20.0% composed of couples with children, 35.0% consisting of couples without children, and 12.6% being single parent families.
-Non-family households make up the remaining 31.7%, with lone person households at 28.6% and group households comprising 3.0%.
-The median household size is 2.3 people, which aligns with the average for the Rest of NSW.
+Family households account for 68.3% of all households, including 20.0% couples with children, 35.0% couples without children, and 12.6% single parent families.
+Non-family households constitute the remaining 31.7%, with lone person households making up 28.6% and group households comprising 3.0%.
+The median household size is 2.3 people, aligning with the Rest of NSW average.

 Frequently Asked Questions - Households